 About a week after that I also send a reminder coupon to the same course, letting the students know that this is still available.

-Based on my experience of launches, I typically do about 80% of the launch revenue on my first email, and 20% on the second, so it’s well worth sending two emails.
+Based on my experience with launches, I typically do about 80% of the launch revenue on my first email, and 20% on the second, so it’s well worth sending two emails.

 This brings us to an interesting question: do I recommend that you do what I did on Udemy, or should you try another strategy?

-An example of that type of topic was the launch by Apple of the new Swift language, which they announced overnight in a conference, and noone outside of Apple really saw it coming.
+An example of that type of topic was the launch by Apple of the new Swift language, which they announced overnight at a conference, and no one outside of Apple saw it coming.

-This meant that from one day to the other, there were millions of developers all over the world looking for a Swift course, and there just wasn’t any 😊.
+This meant that from one day to the other, there were millions of developers all over the world looking for a Swift course, and there just weren’t any 😊.

 But more often than not, your topic will already have at least one masterclass-level course.
 If that is the case, then I would check to see how many of those courses are already present in your category.